Blog

 As for physician suicide, nearly 400 physicians take their lives each year.
 Not only is this likely an underestimate, but that makes it the highest suicide rate of any profession, The Advisory Board Company reported in 2014.

-So this March 30, take the time to thank your doctor, and acknowledge him or her for all the hard work and countless hours they put in to keep their patients healthy and treat them when they fall sick.
+So this March 30, take the time to thank your doctor and acknowledge him or her for all the hard work and countless hours they put in to keep their patients healthy and treat them when they become ill.

 Visiting the Elderly – A Habit That Can Keep Them Young